Andrew-Brown1/Useful-Commands-and-Plots/README.md

 *"ffmpeg -i "+input_video+" -ss "+time_code+" -frames:v 1 " + output_path*
 (but for way quicker: import mmcv; video = mmcv.VideoReader(input_video); image = video[int(frame_ind)] )

+- merge the audio from a wav file and the video from an mp4

+*"ffmpeg -i in.mp4 -i in.wav -c:v copy -c:a copy out.mov"*

 # LaTeX

 - order the references (e.g. [2,1,6] --> [1,2,6])